infoarshad/infoarshad/README.md

 ## About Me
-- 💻 Skilled in advanced basic languages such as Python, JavaScript, C++, and more
+- 💻 Skilled in advanced basic languages such as Python, JavaScript and more
 - 🌱 Currently learning UI/UX design principles

 ## Languages